theobald-software/helpcenter.theobald-software.github.io/includes/components/bapis-and-function-modules/input-and-output.md

 ![BAPI import parameters](../../assets/images/documentation/components/bapi/edit-structure.png){:class="img-responsive"}

 !!! tip
-	It is possible to use tables as input parameters, see [Tables as Input Parameters](#tables-as-input-parameters).
+	It is possible to use tables as input parameters, see [Tables Parameters](#table-parameters).

 ## Export Parameters